TylerAudet/722/README.md

 ## Popoolation Statistics ##

-### Tajima's ($\pi$) ###
+### Tajima's $\pi$ ###

-The first population parameter I would like to look at it nucleotide diversity ($\pi$).
+The first population parameter I would like to look at it nucleotide diversity $\pi$.
 This measure will give me diversity across samples along the genome, this may highlight some areas of interest to examine further.
 Using this script I can look across my samples in a 1000bp sliding window to measure nucleotide diversity.
 This is a large window, but it can give general ideas as to which areas are of interest.

 ````